Open Now

 However, navigating strata plumbing can get tricky.
 Strata schemes have their own by-laws that outline specific details on plumbing responsibilities.
 These by-laws might differ from the general guidelines mentioned here.
 For instance, some by-laws might state that the owners corporation is responsible for repairing the hot water system, even if it’s located within a single unit.

-Therefore, if you encounter a plumbing issue in your strata property, whether it’s a blocked drain in your unit or a suspected leaking pipe in the common area, the first step is always to consult your strata scheme’s by-laws.
-This will help determine who’s responsible for repairs and potentially who covers the cost of any water damage.
-Remember, both the owners corporation and individual lot owners might have insurance policies that cover plumbing problems.
-It’s best to check with your respective insurance providers to understand coverage details.
+If you run into plumbing issues at your strata property, like a blocked drain in your unit or a suspected leaking pipe in a common area, make checking the strata scheme’s by-laws your first move.
+They’ll clarify who’s responsible for repairs and who might cover the costs for any water damage.
+Keep in mind, both the owners corporation and individual lot owners might have insurance for plumbing issues.
+It’s wise to consult your insurance provider to know what’s covered.

 Taking Action: A Step-by-Step Guide for Residents on Managing a Burst Pipe in a Strata Building

-Discovering a burst pipe in the common area of a strata building can be alarming.
-Immediate action is crucial to prevent extensive water damage to the property, including internal walls and other units.
-Here’s a clear plan for residents to effectively handle such plumbing issues:
+Finding a burst pipe in your strata building can be quite the shock.
+Acting fast is essential to avoid serious water damage to the property, especially to internal walls and adjacent units.
+Here’s how residents can swiftly tackle these plumbing problems:

 Step 1: Turn Off the Water Supply